2008–09 Turkish Cup

 The 2008–09 Turkish Cup, also known due to sponsorship reasons as the Fortis Türkiye Kupası, was the 47th edition of the annual tournament that determined the association football Süper Lig Turkish Cup (Türkiye Kupası) champion under the auspices of the Turkish Football Federation (Türkiye Futbol Federasyonu; TFF).
 (Beşiktaş) successfully contested Fenerbahçe in the final, 4–2.
 This tournament was conducted under the UEFA Cup system having replaced at the 44th edition a standard knockout competition scheme.
-Beşiktaş completed the double having successfully won 2008–09 Süper Lig.
+Beşiktaş completed the double having also won 2008–09 Süper Lig.

 First round

-The draw for the First Round was conducted at the headquarters of the TFF in İstanbul on 22 August 2008.
+The draw for the First Round was conducted at the headquarters of the TFF in Istanbul on 22 August 2008.
 The games were played on 3 and 4 September 2008.

 Second round

-The draw for the Second Round was conducted at the headquarters of the TFF in İstanbul on 12 September 2008.
+The draw for the Second Round was conducted at the headquarters of the TFF in Istanbul on 12 September 2008.
 The games were played on 24 and 25 September 2008.